Links Page

 Trisha Torrey bills herself as Every Patients Advocate (but has no email)

-http://trishatorrey.com/ is a link to a site with links to her other patient empowering activities, but it is generic information, and of no use if you already are injured.
 How to find a doctor?
-She tells you what everyone tells you - ask friends and such.
-The fact that you can find three friends who like a physician's bedside manner does not mean that there are not thirty people whose lives have been ruined by that doctor.
-This isn't to single her out for criticism.
-As long as most negative information is not collected in medicine there is no way to rate providers or procedures and no way to advise patients on how to make intelligent, informed decisions on the topics covered by sites like this no matter how much such sites try to suggest there is.
+She tells you what everyone tells you – ask friends and such.
+The fact that you can find three friends who like a physician’s bedside manner does not mean that there are not thirty people whose lives have been ruined by that doctor.
+As long as most negative information is not collected in medicine there is no way to advise patients on how to make intelligent, informed decisions on the topics covered by sites like this.
+If they don’t know that themselves, they don’t know enough to give advice grounded in reality.

 Americans Mad and Angry call themselves "The other AMA." (didn't respond to email)